Bathampton, a semi urban old village in Bath has a few surprises for us.

 It did cross our minds that in future tour to UK, one of the ways to see some of the country side of England would be via one of these long boats that ply this canal.

 Bathampton would also be remembered for its beer and pub food.
-We spent two evening in the "The George Inn" which is also a stone throw away from St. Nicholas Church.
+We spent two evenings in "The George Inn" which is also a stone throw away from St. Nicholas Church.

 No comments: